arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > Are we going to be miserable just because other people are?

-Why?
+*Why would we be?*

 The very traits that pissed us off in other people, dishonesty, selfishness, laziness -- they aren't going to work out well for those people in the end anyway.
 When Orson Welles died, his long-term girlfriend said in his eulogy, referring to the _lifetime_ of obstructions and insults he received in a particularly ruthless industry - *"I promise it didn't make him bitter"*.
 The obsession with the past, how _they did you wrong_ is ego embodied.
 Everyone else moved on but you haven't.

 Hate also puts blame on someone else, so it's easy to do in the times of adversity.
 Fear and hate rob us of our strength, tarnishes our reputation and takes the best away from us.
 And love is right here, all the time - egoless, free, positive, open, peaceful, vulnerable, understanding, joyful and productive.